 Inference about importance can be made without direct questioning the respondent about importance in this context which would be a very difficult research task to carry out.
-The difference between $Y_1$ and $Y_2$ is that stating a personal intention $(Y_1)$ is more demanding for a respondent than expressing an opinion about how attractive an industry is to work in $(Y_2)$ , since the latter does not necessarily associate any personal commitment with the respondent.
-The use of $Y_2$ as dependent variable in (1) is assumed to reveal the importance of different image dimensions for the forming of general opinion among young people about the shipping industry as a labor market and place of work.
-It should be said also, that our purpose is only to analyze the relationship between the image dimensions that have been identified in the preceding chapters and $Y_1$ and $Y_2$ respectively.
+The difference between Y_1 and Y_2 is that stating a personal intention (Y_1) is more demanding for a respondent than expressing an opinion about how attractive an industry is to work in (Y_2) , since the latter does not necessarily associate any personal commitment with the respondent.
+The use of Y_2 as dependent variable in (1) is assumed to reveal the importance of different image dimensions for the forming of general opinion among young people about the shipping industry as a labour market and place of work.
+It should be said also, that our purpose is only to analyse the relationship between the image dimensions that have been identified in the preceding chapters and Y_1 and Y_2 respectively.
 Our purpose is not to build models of these two dependent variables with maximal explanative power.
 Such a purpose would require use of more explanative variables than image variables.

-In the following we have estimated the regression model (1) with $Y_1$ and $Y_2$ as dependent variables on data for the various populations and sub-populations.
+In the following we have estimated the regression model (1) with Y_1 and Y_2 as dependent variables on data for the various populations and sub-populations.
 This has only been done for pupils of general schools, since pupils of maritime schools already have made a choice of career path, at least in terms of choice of education.
+For this reason, the empirical results in chapters 7-9 are based on pupils of general schools only.

-8.2.
+7.1.2.
 Empirical results

 Tables 9-12 show the results of the analyses of the importance of identified image dimensions for pupils' career intentions and their general opinions of the shipping industry as an attractive industry to work in.
 Results are shown for countries and genders.
-The tables show estimated beta coefficients and their levels of significance (within brackets) assuming two-tailed tests of the hypothesis that $\beta$ is equal to zero.
-Conclusions about relative impact should only be drawn from significant beta coefficients, which from a practical standpoint could mean, say, significance levels <0,10.
+The tables show estimated beta coefficients and their levels of significance (within brackets) assuming two-tailed tests of the hypothesis that β is equal to zero.
+Conclusions about relative impact should only be drawn from significant beta coefficients, which from a practical standpoint could mean, say, significance levels < 0,10.
 It should also be observed that relative levels of impact/importance of image dimensions can be compared within groups (vertically per column in the tables).
 Horizontal comparisons along rows in the tables will only allow comparison of the internal ranks of given dimensions between groups which may be of minor interest.